demskie/webgpu-galaxy-simulator/README.md

 # WebGPU Galaxy Simulator

-Interactive, GPU-accelerated galaxy renderer built with TypeScript and WebGPU.
+An interactive GPU-accelerated galaxy simulator built with TypeScript and WebGPU.
 Tweak astrophysical and rendering parameters live, explore presets, and profile performance.

 ## Features